-While filling your walls with paper products may sound like a risky choice in the event of a fire, cellulose insulation is treated to reduce that risk.
-The paper is treated with a fire retardant during the manufacturing process, reducing the risk of actively catching fire if exposed to flame.
+While filling your walls with paper products might sound like a risky choice in the event of a fire, cellulose insulation is treated with a fire retardant during the manufacturing process.
+This helps to reduce the risk of actively catching fire if the material is exposed to a flame.

 Stabilized Cellulose Insulation

 Stabilized cellulose insulation can only be installed by a professional insulation company.
-Whitson Insulation Company has experience installing stabilized cellulose insulation in a variety of construction projects throughout Western Michigan, including Battle Creek, Kalamazoo, Benton Harbor, Kalkaska, and Traverse City.
+Whitson Insulation Company has experience with a variety of construction projects that call for stabilized cellulose insulation in Grand Rapids, MI, and the surrounding area—including Battle Creek, Kalamazoo, Benton Harbor, Kalkaska, and Traverse City.